turkeryilmaz/openairinterface5g/openair2/E2AP/README.md

 By default the service model libraries will be installed in the path /usr/local/lib/flexric while the configuration file in `/usr/local/etc/flexric`.

- * Note: currently, only xApp KPM v03.00 and RC v01.03 (xapp_kpm_rc) is supported to communicate with the integrated E2 agent in OAI.
+ * Note: currently, only xApp KPM v03.00 ("DRB.RlcSduDelayDl" measurement from 3GPP TS 28.552) and RC v01.03 (adding/releasing of DRB RAN Function) is supported to communicate with the integrated E2 agent in OAI.
 If you are interested in custom SMs (MAC, RLC, PDCP, GTP, TC and SLICE), please follow the instructions at https://gitlab.eurecom.fr/mosaic5g/flexric.

 # 3. Start the process